rincewound/grace-git/README.md

 The cache dir contains all downloaded packages.
 Grace allows to configure the location of the cache dir on a per-project basis by setting the "cache-dir" property in the .grace-config file.
 Note that subprojects will not inherit this property but instead use their own setting.

+## Using Grace
+Grace makes no assumptions as to the kind of projects it is used with.
+It just uses git to checkout packages and place them into the package directory.